SmalkiGroove/heroes-expansion/doc/HEROES.md

 • Blaze Power

 ---
+__URGHAT :__
+Exhauster - Shaman

+• Enemy units Speed is reduced by 1.
+• Enemy units Initiative is reduced by 1% per hero's Level.

+Starting Skills
+• Spiritism
+• Dark Magic
+• Master Of Curses

+---
 __ZOULEIKA :__
 Potion Brewer - Shaman

-• The First Aid Tent will heal 4 + 4% more hit points per hero level.
+• The First Aid Tent heals more hit points per hero level.
 The damage in case of Plague Tent ability is also increased.
 • Hero turns in combat will boost the ATB of the First Aid Tent.

 Starting Skills